geeknik/my-awesome-stars/topics.md

 - [humanlayer/humanlayer](https://github.com/humanlayer/humanlayer) - HumanLayer enables AI agents to communicate with humans in tool-based and async workflows.
 Guarantee human oversight of high-stakes function calls with approval workflows across slack, email and more.
 - [n8n-io/self-hosted-ai-starter-kit](https://github.com/n8n-io/self-hosted-ai-starter-kit) - The Self-hosted AI Starter Kit is an open-source template that quickly sets up a local AI environment.
 Curated by n8n, it provides essential tools for creating secure, self-hosted AI workflows.
 - [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, in-app AI agents, AI chatbots, and AI-powered Textareas 🪁
+- [AnubhavChaturvedi-GitHub/J.A.R.V.I.S](https://github.com/AnubhavChaturvedi-GitHub/J.A.R.V.I.S) - Meet JarvisAI: Your Ultimate Voice-Activated Assistant 🚀 | Harnessing the power of #AI, #SpeechRecognition, and #NLP to automate tasks effortlessly.
+Dive into a futuristic, sci-fi-inspired interface f
 - [clemlesne/scrape-it-now](https://github.com/clemlesne/scrape-it-now) - Web scraper made for AI and simplicity in mind.
 It runs as a CLI that can be parallelized and outputs high-quality markdown content.
 - [hacksider/Deep-Live-Cam](https://github.com/hacksider/Deep-Live-Cam) - real time face swap and one-click video deepfake with only a single image
 - [myshell-ai/AIlice](https://github.com/myshell-ai/AIlice) - AIlice is a fully autonomous, general-purpose AI agent.